-That starts to transform one’s relationship with experience, and develop all of these meta qualities like wisdom, opening of the heart, and patience which are all of these virtues that various wisdom traditions and philosophies always describe as really good things to do.
+That starts to transform one’s relationship with experience and develop all of these meta qualities like wisdom, opening of the heart, and patience which is all of these virtues that various wisdom traditions and philosophies always describe as really good things to do.

 - These are one in the same.

 There’s a perennial nature to wisdom.
 It is not a fad or something that comes and goes.
 It stands the test of time.

 Jerry mentioned that sensibility that comes over when you are trying to do this new startup and something that hasn’t been done before, and you are so attached to the outcome that it exacerbates our almost inherent anxious state of mind.

 - In the “stopping and seeing,” you get to see past the experience of the anxiety to the experience of being scared right through to the experience of disappointment and anger.

 This is the most practical aspect of this practice, which is it helps moves us through the things we are most scared of facing and transforms us in the process.